-Mosquito Lagoon and the North Banana Rivers are the two heathiest locations on the Indian River Lagoon (my personal observation only) and my favorite places to paddle or fish.
+Mosquito Lagoon and the North Banana River are the two healthiest locations on the Indian River Lagoon (my personal observation only) and my favorite places to paddle or fish.

 When my children were growing up, these were the two "Go To" places--both areas lack the development, homes and yard fertilizers that poison the rest of the lagoon estuary.

 Consequently and not unexpected both bodies of water are the playgrounds/work areas of world class fishing guides.

 The Space Shuttle on Launch Pad B & the background is the south end of Mosquito Lagoon!

 South Mosquito Lagoon, Haulover Canal & Max Hoek Creek

 Biolab Road on the west side of Mosquito Lagoon